QBayLogic/benchmark-compilation/docs/index.md

 | 177.77 | Intel Core i7-7700K@4.8GHz | -74.3% | -11.2% | `cabal new-run -- testsuite -p clash -j8` |

 # Effect of faster RAM

+When picking parts for a new workstation, we always wondered whether faster RAM would have a significant impact

 ### Intel Core i7-7700K@4.8GHz